shapesmusic/Shapes-Basics-Draft/notes.md

-### Lesson 4 - Shape Fingerings
+### Level 4 - Shape Fingerings

 Learn how your hands match the keyboard, and how to play hands together in any shape, beginning on any note, using only one fingering pattern.

 **References**
 - 2011-03-03 Provisional pp. 17-21, "Centered Keyboard" and "Shape Fingerings"
-- 2009-10 lesson sketch - the centered keyboard
+- 2009-10 level sketch - the centered keyboard
-- 2009-10 lesson sketch - samurai sword
+- 2009-10 level sketch - samurai sword

 **Notes**